cefriel/chimera-tutorial/README.md

 ## Try it

 You can execute the tutorial following these instructions.
 Corresponding cURL command are available in the file `tutorial.sh`.

-A Postman collection is made available (once imported configure files from `inbox` folder in the request Body):
+A Postman collection is made available (once imported configure files from `inbox` folder in the request Body).

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/d4136255a10b71a4fd2d)